VoxGenius/undismal-protocol/Latent Variable Autoregression with Exogenous Inputs (June 2025)/replication_package/README_CRITICAL_UPDATE.md

 ## The Complete Journey

 ### 🚨 What We Discovered
 This replication package originally contained **incorrect empirical results**.
-The Silva et al. (2025) response paper mistakenly used synthetic random numbers for performance comparisons.
+Our initial response to Bargman (2025) mistakenly used synthetic random numbers for performance comparisons.

 ### 🔬 What We Did About It
 Instead of giving up, we: